sequencefilm/docs-and-issues/docs/bugtracker.md

 # Bug Tracker

-This page is dedicated to keeping track of the latest Final Cut Pro bugs and issues.
+This page is dedicated to keeping track of the latest Sequence bugs and issues.

 We keep track of these bugs via our [GitHub issues site](https://github.com/sequencefilm/docs-and-issues/issues){target="_blank"}.